-- 18.1 The Contractor will provide sufficient ground crews, FAA certified Airframe & Powerplant (A&P) mechanic(s), and repair facilities to maintain their equipment in a satisfactory airworthy condition throughout the period of the contract.
-There will be no waiver of this requirement during the life of the contract, and if periodic inspections indicate leniency in this respect, it will be sufficient grounds for termination of the contract under Section 22.3. - 18.2 DAILY LINE CHECK AND AIR TANKER INSPECTION Before each day of operation a line check and inspection will be made on each air tanker and its condition.
-The aircraft's status will be communicated to the Air Tanker Base Manager.
+- 18.1 The Contractor shall provide sufficient ground crews, FAA certified Airframe & Powerplant (A&P) mechanic(s), and repair facilities to maintain their equipment in a satisfactory airworthy condition throughout the period of the contract.
+There will be no waiver of this requirement during the life of the contract, and if periodic inspections indicate leniency in this respect, it will be sufficient grounds for termination of the contract under Section 22.3. - 18.2 DAILY LINE CHECK AND AIR TANKER INSPECTION Before each day of operation a line check and inspection shall be made on each air tanker and its condition.
+The aircraft's status shall be recorded on a form approved for this daily safety inspection.
+This form is to be presented to the Air Tanker Base Manager and becomes part of their records as to the availability status of the aircraft.
 Should this line check and inspection reveal any discrepancy or malfunction that could develop into or render the aircraft unairworthy, a "grounding period" of reasonable duration will be authorized.
 This authorized period may be extended should minimum fire danger conditions permit. - 18.3 AUTHORIZED MAINTENANCE Authorized periods of reasonable duration, necessary in the interest of safety and to handle maintenance or repairs that are not the fault of the Contractor and cannot be handled at other times may be granted.
-This "grounding period" must be approved by the Aircraft Operations & Safety Specialist or other representative of the Chief, Division of Forest Fire Protection.
+This "grounding period" period must be approved by the Aircraft Operations & Safety Specialist or other representative of the Chief, Division of Forest Fire Protection.